jasmineroberts/test/README.md

 ## Contributing

-To add to this, send a pull request.
+To add to this resource, send a pull request.
 If you aren't familiar enough with git/Github, just open an [Issue](https://github.com/jasmineroberts/metaverse-stack/issues).

 ### Frontend
 A-Frame www.github.com/aframevr/aframe \